Attention Educators: Are you currently using books from Voice of Witness in your classroom?

 If so, then we’d like to hear from you!
 Let us know how Voice of Witness books fit into your curriculum.
 Please contact Education Program Director Cliff Mayotte: firstname.lastname@example.org.
 Thanks!

 This year we have partnered with Facing History to develop the Voice of Witness Education Program.
 We aim to create teaching resources, workshops, lesson plans and classroom strategies to support teachers interested in using Voice of Witness books with their students.
-The pilot program will launch in the SF Bay Area in 2010 and will go national in 2011 .
+The pilot program launched in the San Francisco Bay Area in 2010 and we’re in the process of expanding.

 Voices from the Storm